MithrilJS/mithril.js/docs/index.md

 This should be enough to get you started writing the frontend for a real application.
 Now that you are comfortable with the basics of the Mithril API, [be sure to check out the simple application tutorial](simple-application.md), which walks you through building a realistic application.

 #### meta-description
-Mithril is a modern client-side Javascript framework for building Single Page Applications.
-It's small (< 8kb gzip), fast and provides routing and XHR utilities out of the box.
-This page covers how to create and update HTML, how to create components, routes for a Single Page Application, and interacted with a server via XHR.
-This should be enough to get you started writing the frontend for a real application.
+Mithril is a modern, small, fast client-side Javascript framework for building Single Page Applications.
+This tutorial shows how to create and update HTML, create components, handle routing, and using XHR with Mithril.